WildFire reproduces a variety of analysis environments,

 the file in greater detail by extracting additional information

-client systems and looks for various signs of malicious activities, such
+systems and looks for various signs of malicious activities, such

 as changes to browser security settings, injection of code into